SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 The radio channel JSON dictionaries have one more key:

 * `homepageHidden` (optional, boolean): Set to `true` iff a homepage does not have to be displayed for the radio channel.
 If omitted, `false`.
+* `showLeadPreferred` (optional, boolean): Set to `true` iff show pages and show elements should display lead instead of description.
+If omitted, `false`.

 ## Audio homepage